greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/data_types.md

 ```

-For information about the function `gptext.index()`, see the Pivotal GPText documentation.
+For information about the function `gptext.index()`, see the VMware Tanzu Greenplum Text documentation.

 **Parent topic:** [Greenplum Database Reference Guide](ref_guide.html)